Photo Credit: Senjuti Kundu

 6. Success and failure have nothing to do with it

-Measuring oneself in terms of awards, acknowledgement from peers, and the perks that come from achievement can be heady stuff, and certainly has a place in terms of making a creative mark.
-Yet these external markets are removed from the creative process itself.
+Measuring oneself in terms of awards, acknowledgment from peers, and the perks that come from achievement can be heady stuff, and certainly has a place in terms of making a creative mark.
+Yet these external markers are removed from the creative process itself.
 And failure is so essential to growth, I wonder sometimes why it is so universally maligned.
 It can prompt a new vision, or unseen opportunities that may have only come about through the retooling process.
 I say, never underestimate the power to retool.
 It can lead to greater discoveries.

 7. View yourself as part of a larger energy field

 The world is a generative place.
 There is creative energy in flow at all times throughout the cycle of life, and nature is always evolving and renewing, season to season.
 We can view ourselves as part of this greater flow, aligned with it, as we experience seasons of birth and rebirth in our creative worlds.
 The field of universal consciousness is also accessible to us in our work/play, and can serve as "muse" to help catalyze creativity and bring it into fruition.
 When I am aligned with both nature and consciousness, I can't help but dwell in a more creative space, making each moment more engaging and purposeful.
 This brings dimension, vitality, and enhanced perspective to both solo and collaborative tasks, which in the best of all possible worlds, may dramatically spark the creative experience for all.